Libensemble/libE-HPC-Templater/README.rst

     ``./templater --theta --all``

-- Make only forces tests for Cori:
+- Make only Forces tests for Cori:

     ``./templater --cori --forces``

+Users are presented with reminders on how they may need to customize or prepare their working environment or test configurations prior to templating.
+In the event that previous templated tests are detected, the templater can assist the user with either removing the previous templated test directory, or overwriting specific test cases.

 Configuration
 -------------